 Decide What Type Of Corporation To Form

-First off, you will need to choose between forming a Massachusetts S Corps or C Corps.
+First off, you will need to choose between forming a Massachusetts S-Corp or C-Corp.
 These two are quite similar in terms of liability, management, and structure.
 However, the main difference lies in ownership rules.
-AC Corp is taxed separately from its shareholders, whereas an S Corp is treated much like a partnership in its taxes.
+A C-Corp is taxed separately from its shareholders, whereas an S-Corp is treated much like a partnership in its taxes.
 The S-Corp usually does not have to pay federal corporate income taxes.

 Meet Personnel Requirements

 Another one of the steps to forming a Massachusetts corporation is to meet personnel requirements.
 These differ from state to state.
 Primarily, Massachusetts personnel requirements focus on directors and officer positions.
 If there are three or more shareholders, there must also be three or more directors.
 Oftentimes, the number of directors and shareholders is the same.
 Additionally, Massachusetts law states that the names and addresses of officers and directors must be listed in the Articles Of Organization.

 When forming your corporation, you are required to designate a “registered agent.”
 Essentially, this is a person or business who will receive important tax, government, and legal documents.
 This needs to be a physical mailing address, not just a post office box, in order to receive these documents.

 Moreover, you will need to include several other bits of information for your Articles of Organization.
 Next, you will be asked to provide a brief description of your business.
 Then, include the number of shares that will be issued.
 You will also need to include the par value of these shares, or include a statement clarifying there is none.
 Finally, you will need to include the street address of your corporation.

 Moreover, an annual report must be filed with the Massachusetts Secretary of State two and a half months after the close of your fiscal year.
 If you do not file this report, you are in danger of being unable to do business in Massachusetts.